Dual Diagnosis Treatment Oswego, IL

 Breaking Free Inc - 5.1 miles from Oswego, IL

-Breaking Free Inc is a dual-diagnosis treatment center in Aurora, Illinois that offers treatment services for mental health and substance abuse disorders that include panic disorder as well as eating disorders.
+Breaking Free Inc is a dual-diagnosis treatment center in Aurora, Illinois that provides treatment for substance abuse and mental health disorders that include panic disorder as well as post-partum depression.

 Address: 120 Gale Street, Aurora, IL 60506 in Kane County